-This report provides information on spending by federal, state, and local governments for transportation and water infrastructure, which totaled $416 billion in 2014.
+In 2017, spending by federal, state, and local governments for transportation and water infrastructure totaled $441 billion.
+This slide deck updates information that CBO released in 2015.

 How can lawmakers address the imbalance between revenues and spending in the Highway Trust Fund?
 How does the unique budgetary classification of surface transportation programs limit the effectiveness of standard spending controls?